 Lenn’s tribute is multifaceted – not only does he write original poetry and stories in the spirit of IN HIS OWN WRITE, but also writes Lennon inspired songs.
 The 4 songs vary in style representing Lennon’s career.
 “Doctor’s Office Blues” sounds like an out-take from the Spector “Rock ‘n Roll” sessions, “Nigel” emulates the 1966-era psychedelic Beatles, “Eat Little Sixteen” parodies their “Star Club” years and finally, “Samsara” which is a “Mind Games” styled song.

 VILLAGE IDIOM not only perfectly captures the writing styles of Lennon, but his diction is flawless.
-I was also lucky enough to receive Tim’s promo video and I’ve gotta say – Tim bears an uncanny resemblance to a 1966 John, in mannerisms, voice and look.
+I was also lucky enough to receive Lenn’s promo video and I’ve gotta say – Lenn bears an uncanny resemblance to a 1966 John, in mannerisms, voice and look.
 Hopefully, we’ll get a DVD from this multitalented Lennon tribute artist.

 If you loved Lennon’s books, you are gonna LOVE this CD.
 It’s almost like a new book straight from John!
 Speaking of new book – the full-length book version of VILLAGE IDIOM will be released very soon.

 What follows is an interview with Lenn Johnston (2-10-04)…